top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

-• Writer's pictureRick
+Writer's pictureRick

 Malacca See: Street Arts of Malacca

-1. Lorong Seni Art House
+2. Lorong Seni Art House

 This mural is the easiest to spot when in Malacca Old Town.
 Despite the fact that most people do not understand this abstract artwork, the large colourful mural is still a major feat and attracts crowds, especially on weekends.

-Lorong Seni Mural Art
+Malacca Street Art: Lorong Seni Mural Art

-2. The Orangutan House
+4. The Orangutan House

-The Orangutan House is the name of a gallery selling t-shirts with arts of local essence.
+"The Orangutan House" is the name of a gallery selling t-shirts with arts of local essence.
 It has a huge orangutan painted on its outer wall.
-And its located just across the road from Lorong Seni Art House.
+The shop is located just across the road from Lorong Seni Art House.

-Orangutan House
+Malacca Street Art: The Orangutan House

 The Orangutan House has a couple of other branches in the old town and on the wall of one of its branches along Jalan Tokong is this painting.
 It may seem like an advertisement for the shop's products but it is still a piece of art.

-3. The Boat
+5. The Boat

-4. Eight Running Horses
+6. Eight Running Horses

-This Chinese painting of Eight Running Horses symbolises the seeking of success and fame.
-Can you see the 8 horses?
+This Chinese painting of "Eight Running Horses", photographed in 2017, symbolises the seeking of success and fame.
+Can you see eight horses?

-Eight Running Horses
+Malacca Street Art: Eight Running Horses

 So far, the murals above are standalone artworks around the old town.
 We will go on to areas with sheer numbers of murals.

-6. Murals along River (near Old Town)
+7. Murals along River (near Old Town)

 To find these murals, simply follow the river from the Dutch Square to the ferris wheel near The Shore Hotel.
-When going on mural-hunting, walking along the river bank is better than taking the river cruise.
+When mural-hunting, walking along the river bank is better than taking the river cruise.

-Murals along River
+Malacca Street Art: Murals along Melaka River

 There are so many murals along the river and you can take your picks of those you like.
 I will just show a small one here: Ladies in Costumes.

-7. Ladies in Costumes
+8. Ladies in Costumes

-8. More Murals along River (opposite ferris wheel)
+9. More Murals along River (opposite ferris wheel)

 Further along the river and nearer to The Shore Hotel, there is another stretch of buildings with murals.
 The murals here are mostly about the history of Melaka and some on Malay culture.